 During a car seat inspection, your car seat will be checked for recalls.
 Then the technician will work with you to make sure your car seat is properly installed in your vehicle.
 Most car seat checks take 30 to 45 minutes.
-The legal guardian must be present during the car seat check and ideally the child is present as well.
-This ensures that the car seat is the right fit for your child.

 If you are expecting a child, we will be happy to help you install your seat and answer any questions you have before your child's arrival.

 Visit our events calendar to find the next car seat check near you.

 For more information or to schedule an appointment contact us at 937-641-3700.